medusajs/medusa/docs/content/contribution-guidelines.md

 ## Sidebar

-When you add a new page to the documentation, you must add the new page in `www/docs/sidebars.js` under the `docsSidebar`.
+When you add a new page to the documentation, you must add the new page in `www/docs/sidebars.js`.
 You can learn more about the syntax used [here](https://docusaurus.io/docs/sidebar/items).

 ### Terminology